taskless/taskless/packages/types/README.md

 Type definitions for Taskless modules.

-Most of the time, you won't need these modules explicitly, but if you do want to build something that is type-specific, they're here for you. 🎉
+Most of the time, you won't need these modules explicitly, but if you do want to build something that is type-specific, they're here for you.
+Includes all types that are shared across 1+ Taskless modules. 🎉